phil-r/want-to-build/README.md

 # want-to-build
 > :scroll: List of projects that I want to build

 This is a common problem that I come up with some cool ideas, but don't have time to build them.
-But when I finally have some time or my friend/colleague asks for some idea she can build I can't think of any of the top of my head 😭
+But when I finally have some time or my friend/colleague asks for some ideas she can build I can't think of any of the top of my head 😭

 To solve this I'll keep the list of my ideas and small descriptions of them here.